-The prime spot for beach casting is said to be just by the arches, it’s not bad fishing though many do think it has declined slightly in more recent years.
+The prime spot for beach casting is said to be just by the arches.
+Colwyn Bay promenade is not bad fishing though many do think it has declined slightly in more recent years.
 This could be down to the new beach a little further up towards Rhos on Sea, this new sand is covering the old worm beds.
 The fish will come in to the area when hunting food, the new beach has reduced the available food source.
 Though during winter this doesn’t seem to bother the hordes of whiting who descend upon the areas coastlines.
 They will eat anything and everything and can make for a busy session in what tends to be a slow time of the year for anglers.

 At low tide worm can be pumped in decent numbers for fresh bait or there are tackle shops close by in Rhos on Sea, Rhyl or Pensarn.
 You will be fishing on to a sandy bottom so there should be no tackle losses.
-Gripper leads from 4 ounce hold the bottom fine here unless the wind is up.
+Gripper leads from 4 ounce will hold the bottom fine here unless there is a strong wind up.

 There are toilets a little further down the coast but these are not in walking distance…neither are the icecreams in summer.
 In the second picture you can see how busy it get when the Mackerel are in, everyone waiting on the incoming tide.

 Direction to the Promenade, Colwyn Bay LL29 8ED.